greghunt/wp-classroom/readme.txt

 == Usage ==

 Most of the time, you'll want to sell private access to your classes.
-This can be accomplished by installing [Groups](https://en-ca.wordpress.org/plugins/groups/) and [WooCommerce](https://en-ca.wordpress.org/plugins/woocommerce/).
+This can be accomplished by installing [WooCommerce](https://en-ca.wordpress.org/plugins/woocommerce/).
+Then simply create a product and specify the classes or courses to which purchasing the product should grant access.

-Once installed, you can restrict access on a class or course basis by assigning them to a Group.
-Then, simply create a product and designate which Group they should be added to after purchase.
+If a user is not logged in or doesn't have access to your class or course, you can specify what page they should be redirected to.

 == Shortcodes ==
 - [course_list]